feras-3/Wordle/README.md

 ## Description

-A simple wordle game where the user guesses a word based on the letters of a word inputted before.
+A simple browser-based word guessing game inspired by the popular New York times game Wordle.
+The objective is to guess a hidden 5-letter word within 5 attempts.
+After each guess, feedback is provided through color-coded hints that indicate the accuracy of the guessed letters.

 ## Technologies Used